Alternative Summer Break Applications are now closed.

 Still interested in participating?
 Apply to be an Alternate HERE!

-Summer Alternative Breaks will depart Monday, May 14th
+Summer Alternative Breaks will depart Monday, May 20th

-and return Thursday, May 24th
+and return Wednesday, May 29th.

 Check Out Our Summer Break Sites!